taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-A-advanced-actions.md

 ### Action Creator

-Action creators add another layer on top that often leads to confusion when learning Redux.
+Action creators add another layer on top, which often leads to confusion when learning Redux.
 Action creators are not mandatory, but they are convenient to use.

 So far, you have dispatched an action as plain action object: